ikmb/virus-pipe/docs/usage.md

 ### `--reads`
 Path to a folder with PE Illumina reads for analysis (e.g. --reads /path/to/*_R{1,2}_001.fastq.gz)

-### `--pacbio'
-Path to a Pacbio movie file containing subreads from a multiplexed sequencing run

 ### `--primer_set` (default: ARTIC-v3)
 Defines which set of PCR primers was used if this is sequenced from amplicons using Illumina (ARTIC-v3 or Eden).